Olev Vinn: Biomineralization studies

 Vinn has described the majority of the annelid skeletal ultrastructures.
 Oriented tube structures are present in many serpulid species and cannot be explained by the standard carbonate slurry model.
 Vinn and his co-authors have hypothesized that oriented structures in serpulid tubes have been secreted in the same way as in mollusc shells, based on their ultrastructural similarity.
 Vinn and his co-authors proposed alternative ways to explain the calcified secretory granules described by Neff in the lumen of the calcium-secreting glands in serpulids.
 They proposed that worm actually produces calcium-saturated mucus in the glands.
 The mucus is then deposited on the tube aperture, where crystallization of the structure is controlled by an organic matrix, as in molluscs.
 The calcified granules in the glands may only be an artifact of fixation and formed after the death of the worm.

 Paleoecology studies

 Vinn has studied the evolution of symbiosis in several groups of early invertebrates such as cornulitids, microconchids, bryozoans, brachiopods, crinoids, stromatoporoids, tabulates and rugosans.
 He has described serpulid faunas of Mesozoic to Recent hydrocarbon seeps.
 A Late Devonian coral species ?Michelinia vinni is named in honour of his contribution to knowledge of ecology of Palaeozoic bioconstructing organisms.
 A crinoid species name Hiiumaacrinus vinni recognizes his significant contributions to the Silurian paleontology of Estonia.

+Astrobiology studies and SETI

+Vinn has contributed to theoretical astrobiology and the search for extraterrestrial intelligence (SETI), focusing on the nature and detectability of life and advanced intelligence.
+He has hypothesized that a future morphogeometric theory of life would use the geometry and spatial organization of biological systems as fundamental characteristics for recognizing life and potentially distinguishing living systems from non-living matter.
+Vinn has proposed a new solution to the Fermi paradox and suggested that the Great Filter may have universal biological roots related to evolutionary animal behavior.